 Uber, while still a private company, is valued at $70 billion, larger than any auto company.
 Yet they don’t produce or own cars.
 The advances in digital, mobile, cloud and application-based technology allowed Uber to literally come out of nowhere to become a large, fast growing company that has redefined the taxi and auto industries.

 New technologies today are enabling new entrants to the industrial product marketplace.
 Take the time to research new companies that are emerging.
+Manufacturers and industrial companies can see how their digital presence compares with competitors with a free digital health check from Thomas.
 Make sure you’re aware of potential new competitors who might be leveraging technology to offer a product or service that competes with — or replaces — yours.

 Thomas has helped the industrial marketplace harness ever-evolving technology for more than 120 years.
 In the coming months you’ll see us expand the actionable information and resources on our Thomasnet.com platform, to help you harness these exciting changes in the market so your business can continue to thrive.